csiro-data-school/sql-intro/_episodes/08-join.md

 |DR-3 |-47.15|-126.72|752  |DR-3 |-null-    |
 |MSK-4|-48.87|-123.4 |837  |MSK-4|1932-01-14|

 `ON` is very similar to `WHERE`, and for all the queries in this lesson you can use them interchangeably.
-There are differences in how they affect [outer joins][outer], but that's beyond the scope of this lesson.
+NOTE:  The use of `WHERE` instead of `ON` is not standard syntax for some other database managers, and with SQLite, there are differences in how they affect [outer joins][outer], but that's beyond the scope of this lesson.

 Once we add this to our query, the database manager throws away records that combined information about two different sites,